anhduckkzz/EduPolicy-Agent/README.md

 ## 📄 Data & Customisation

-- Place an institution-specific PDF at `data/regulations.pdf`.
+- Place an institution-specific related-to-law PDF at `data/` folder.
 The repository does not ship a sample for licensing reasons.
 The ingestion pipeline runs automatically on boot when the Milvus collection is empty and the file is available.